Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2016.

 Program [28K] pdf

-Guest critic at Aarhus School of Architecture, Denmark.
+Critique at Aarhus School of Architecture, Denmark, 2003.

-Organizer of a lecture series at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark.
+Planning of lecture series at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark, 2002.
 Lectures by former employees at OMA or MVRDV: Jonas Sangberg (DK), Dan Stubbergaard (DK), Kristina Adsersen (DK), Bjarke Ingels (DK), Søren Chr.
 Madsen (DK) and Henrik Valeur (DK).

-Teaching assistant at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark.
+Teaching assistant at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark, 2001-02.
 Study program for graduate students and study group on Post-Metropolis.

-Teaching assistant at Department V, Aarhus School of Architecture, Denmark.
+Teaching assistant at Department V, Aarhus School of Architecture, Denmark, 1999-2000.
 Study groups on New Urban Agendas and Contemporary Realities.

-Student at the School of Architecture, Royal Danish Academy of Fine Arts, Denmark.
+Master of architecture from the School of Architecture, Royal Danish Academy of Fine Arts, Denmark, 1988-94.

-Erasmus student at the Escola Tècnica Superior d’Arquitectura, Barcelona, Spain.
+Erasmus student at the Escola Tècnica Superior d’Arquitectura, Barcelona, Spain, 1991-92.